deviprasad35/Arti-travels/README.md

 # Arti-travels
-a demo page for travelling company
+a demo page for travelling company.